 Does your computer turn off instead of sleeping?
 In this guide, I will tell you how to fix Windows 11/10 shuts down instead of going to sleep.
-It is applicable to both Windows 11 and Windows 10 PCs and Laptops.
+It applies to both Windows 11 and Windows 10 PCs and Laptops.

 Many of you likely turn off your computer when you want to take a break for a while.
 Shutting down and starting your computer again can take a lot of time.
 However, you can save those precious seconds if you put your computer into sleep or hibernation mode.